IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 included.
 This CCG grammar has also informed by the ONC regulations.
-Importantly, a CCG artefact that is to be made available as a **global public good** shall be defined in terms of the Profile’s normative **global** content specifications.
+Importantly, a CCG artefact that is to be made available as a **global public good** shall be defined in terms of the Profile’s normative **global** content specifications as expressed in Volume-3 of this specification.
 It is to be expected that CCG artefacts intended for deployment in **domestic** contexts will leverage a grammar that defines care logic based on a domestic patient summary specification (e.g. for the USA: UCSDI, for Canada: PS:CA, for Europe: the European Patient Summary, etc.) rather than on IPS.
 Contextualizations of the IHE CCG Profile grammar shall be defined in a relevant **Volume-4** section of the IHE CCG Profile.
+Every ecosystem actor defined in this IHE CCG Profile must support either the base content specification (as defined in Volume-3) or a contextualized content specification (as defined in Volume-4).
+All actors in a CCG ecosystem must support the same consistent content model.

-As a practical matter – it is anticipated that CCG processing workflows would be best served by on-demand generation of IPS documents.
+As a practical matter – it is anticipated that CCG processing workflows would be best served by on-demand generation of patient summary documents.
 Such a capability is well supported by many currently available FHIR server products.
-It is also noteworthy that many countries (Canada, Sri Lanka, Botswana, New Zealand, etc.) and many multilateral organizations (Asia eHealth Information Network[^12], OpenHIE Community[^13], etc.) have adopted or advocated for the adoption of IPS as the basis for a national person-centric health data sharing infrastructure.
+It is also noteworthy that many countries (Canada, Sri Lanka, Botswana, New Zealand, etc.) and many multilateral organizations (Asia eHealth Information Network[^12], OpenHIE Community[^13], etc.) have adopted or advocated for the adoption of IPS as the basis for a national health summary specification.

 ### Folder-and-CARDs Metaphor

 To support the concurrent execution of multiple CCGs, a Folder-and-CARDs metaphor is adopted by this IHE CCG Profile.
+The base content specification (Volume-3) operationalizes this model.
 Notionally, one can think of a CCG as a set of care recommendations where each recommendation is described by a **CARD**.
 This metaphor is illustrated in Figure 4.